xianzhan-yang/trove/git/README.md

-## Renamed your GitHub remote repository, but local Git repo still points to the old name
+## Renamed GitHub remote repository, but local Git repo still points to the old name

 ---